 Smith signed a one-year, $850,000 contract with the Red Sox on Monday, Evan Drellich of NBC Sports Boston reports.

 It turns out Smith and the Red Sox will avoid arbitration after settling on a one-year deal to bring the reliever back.
 The 28-year-old righty missed most of the 2017 season while working his way back from Tommy John surgery, though he was able to make his season debut in September and finished the year with a 1.35 ERA and seven strikeouts across 6.2 innings of work.
 Smith has pitched just 9.1 innings over the past two seasons due to injuries, but if he's able to return to his pre-surgery form, he should easily work his way back into a setup role for the Red Sox in 2018.

 Smith struck out both batters faced in Tuesday's 1-0 win over the Orioles.

 This was noteworthy as it marked the first time we've seen Smith throw on consecutive nights since his return from an elbow injury.
 When the Red Sox activated him, there were few expectations, but the right-hander hasn't permitted a run in five outings (4.1 innings) and has thrown himself into consideration for a postseason roster spot, should the Red Sox qualify.

 Smith threw a clean 11th inning to earn his first save of the season Monday against the Orioles.

-The club cycled through most of its relievers as Doug Fister lasted just two innings before the game went into extra innings, leaving Smith to close things out after they scored a pair of runs in the 11th.
-He has pitched four scoreless outings since being activated from the disabled list, but he shouldn't be in the mix for saves moving forward.
+The club cycled through most of its relievers, as Doug Fister lasted just two innings before the game went into extra innings, leaving Smith to close things out after they scored a pair of runs in the 11th.
+He's delivered four scoreless outings since being activated from the disabled list, but Carson isn't expected to be in the mix for saves moving forward.